julian-matthews/information-availability-risk/README.md

 8. `outcome`: the predetermined outcome of the gamble (if the participants chooses to accept)
 9. `early_late`: in EXP3 only, whether information was available at the earliest or latest opportunity (analysed for information levels 1:4)

+> Informative windows (black) display non-instrumental information that signals the outcome of the trial.
+Non-informative windows (white) display a random cue.
+All experiments had identical numbers of trials per information condition, the difference between Experiments 1 and 2 vs. Experiment 3 was the arrangement of informative windows.
+In Experiments 1 and 2, arrangements were randomly selected from the options in the top panel.
+In Experiment 3, window arrangements were composed of the options in the bottom panel.
+Importantly, for the partial information conditions in Experiment 3 (1 to 4 informative windows), informative windows appeared relatively early or relatively late in the trial.
+An equal proportion of earlier and later arrangements were used.

+![arrangement]

 For behavioural modeling, we pre-computed information value according to the models described in our article.
 See `information_value_complete.csv`.
 Note, model 1 is a fixed model including subject-specific intercepts only.
 Consequently, it is not included in this file.
 1. `exp_version`: as above
 2. `subject_num`: as above